simeononsecurity/simeononsecurity.ch/.clinerules/15-hugo-internal-template-overrides-and-relative-urls.md

 4. Reproduce the suspected mechanism in an isolated minimal Hugo project (a few files in `/tmp`) to confirm the exact behavior before touching the real repo.

+## Current `bump.md` Policy (User Directive, 2026-09-19)

+Do not change `bump.md` for every content or interface commit.
+Use `bump.md` only when **at least two** of the following conditions are true:

+1. The change is a critical functionality fix which affects every site variant.
+2. The content update affects every language.
+3. Updating every language version of the site is necessary for the change.

+For a minor UI or front-end change, commit the source change without touching `bump.md`.
+Let the existing GitHub Actions workflows handle the normal language builds and deployment timing.
+Do not create a bump solely to force unrelated language builds after an ordinary content, rule, or interface change.

+Before touching `bump.md`, record which two conditions apply in the commit or review notes.
+If fewer than two apply, leave `bump.md` unchanged.

 ## Pushing a Content Fix to `master` Does Not Guarantee It Deploys (Confirmed 2026-09)

 Every `branch_build_hugo_*.yml` workflow (one per language, plus `EN` and `EN_alt`) is